rdiaz02/EvAM-Tools/README.md

 - Files MHN__*.R: MHN__UtilityFunctions.R, MHN__RegularizedOptimization.R, MHN__ModelConstruction.R, MHN__Likelihood.R, MHN__InlineFunctions.R,  MHN__ExampleApplications.R

   Files obtained from https://github.com/RudiSchill/MHN .
   Commit 49a8cc0 from 2018-08-16.
 We have added the "MHN__" and made minor modifications to conform to usage within an R package.
-We have moved the inline C code to MHN.c and done the rest of the scaffolding for it to be used from the R package.
+We have moved the inline C code in InlineFunctions.R (now MHN__InlineFuctions.R) to MHN.c and done the rest of the scaffolding for it to be used from the R package.

   License: no license information available in the repository nor the files.